aschuler84/MANAi/README.md

 sustainable software.
-MANAi helps developers, researcher and students alike to make energy consumption explicit by providing a wide range of visualisation and tools for energy-aware development straight within an integrated development.
-This way MANAi can support in building awareness for energy-efficient software design amongst the developer community.
+MANAi helps developers, researcher and students alike to make energy consumption explicit by providing a wide range of visualisation and tools for energy-aware development, straight within an integrated development.

 ## Getting Started